courtois-neuromod/cneuromod_embeddings/book/friends-s01_r2_maps.md

 ```

 ## Cortex, central structures and cerebellum masks
 Motivated by these observations, we decided to quantify separately the R2 measures in the cortex, central structures and cerebellum, and focus on the cortex to select hyper-parameters and evaluate the generalization of embeddings in the rest of the study.
 We extracted for this purpose a subset of regions from the AAL atlas, dilated the AAL atlases to cover all of brain voxels, and intersected the resulting masks with individual grey matter masks used in this study (after resampling in individual structural space).
 The code to implement these operations is available in the module `cortical_segmentation.py`.
-It is possible to load the different types of masks using `_load_mask` in the `r2_summary.py` moduel, as illustrated in the code below:
+It is possible to load the different types of masks using `_load_mask` in the `r2_summary.py` module, as illustrated in the code below:
 ```{code-cell} ipython3
 :"tags": ["hide-input",]
 from nilearn.image import new_img_like